 If you are a working woman in the US, odds are you don’t have much time off with your baby before you must pack up your industrial-strength breast pump and head back to the office.
-According to data from the US Census Bureau, 6 out of every 10 new mothers are in the workforce.
-And with the percentage of children being breastfed (for any length of time) at a little over 80%, breastfeeding and returning to work is a common occurrence.
+According to data from the US Department of Labor, over 70% of women with children are in the workforce.
+With a little over 80% of children being breastfed (for any length of time), breastfeeding and returning to work is a common occurrence.

 While breastfeeding itself can garner warm and fuzzy feelings, pumping in a cubicle just doesn’t have the same effect.
 Although some workplaces have programs for new nursing moms in place, for others, it can feel overwhelming.
 Yet, there are small steps you can take to reduce your stress and feel your best as you make the transition back to work.